Last updated August 25, 2021

-Q: What practices will be in place at camp to prevent the spread of Covid-19?
+Q: What is Berkeley Playhouse doing to prevent the spread of Covid-19?

-Q: How many students and teachers will be in each group?
+Q: How many students and teachers will be in each class/camp group?

-A: Depending on space sizes, groups will include between 10 and 16 campers, with one or two teachers per group.
+A: Depending on space sizes, groups will include between 10 and 20 students, with one or two teachers per group.

-Q: Will my child have a final performance at the end of camp?
+Q: Will my child have a final performance at the end of class/camp?

 Q: What is your refund policy?

-A: We understand that there are many concerns surrounding the pandemic, and things are constantly changing.
-Because of this, we have decided to relax our usual refund policy this year, and allow for refund requests up to one week before the camp start date.
+A: We understand that there are many concerns surrounding the pandemic and that things are constantly changing.
+We have enacted the following policy regarding credits and refunds for classes/camps/YouthStage programming.

-Q: Will you be offering any online-only options this summer?
+Q: Will you be offering any online-only options this fall?

 Theater Arts Education FAQ